gabel35/Vireo/README.md

 ## Installation

 1. Clone the repo and run `npm install` for the required dependencies.
+Run `npm start seed` in order to seed the database.

 ## Usage

 Application will be invoked by using the `node server.js` command in the terminal.
-Open `https://localhost:3000` in your browser and create some burgers!
+Open `https://localhost:3000` in your browser.

 # Screenshots